washimimizuku/ultimate-sql-bootcamp/SQL_RUNNER_GUIDE.md

 ## Tips

-- The database file `sample.db` is created automatically
+- The database file `tpc-h.db` is created automatically
 - Use `--setup` flag to reinitialize the database
 - SQL files are executed statement by statement
 - SELECT results are limited to first 10 rows for readability